izzymones/blog-kit/_posts/2022-09-30-phantomgalaxy.md

 ---
-title: 'Testing Telescope Image Manipulation'
+title: 'Phantom Galaxy'
 smartdown: true
 header: 'none'
 ---
-3. divide by active filters
+Transfer infrared light captured by the JWST into light from the visual spectrum to make a cool image.

+- filter descriptions
+- tooltips appear in wrong place
+- copyright in middle of page
+- size issues
+- new images
+- color circles
+- library
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
 # :::: intro
 # --outlinebox int
 ### Telescope Intro
-Use this disclosable to put introductory information about the app.
+This is [Messier 74](https://en.wikipedia.org/wiki/Messier_74) also known as the Phantom Galaxy.
+It has been constructed with javascript on this website with data directly from the [James Webb Space Telescope's](https://webb.nasa.gov/) MIRI instrument.
+You can change the color assignments for each filter as well as the stretch function.
+Play around and see what you can make.
-[Notes](/pages/telescopeProjectNotes) if you want to learn more about how I did this.
+Check out [Notes](/pages/telescopeNotes) if you want to learn more about how I did this.
 # --outlinebox
 # ::::